FullStacksDev/angular-and-firebase-template/README.md

 > [!IMPORTANT]
 >
-> This template is provided as-is and with no warranty nor liability whatsoever — please make sure you keep a close eye on any costs incurred as you'll be liable for these and anything else that arises from using this template.
-We recommend you review the code and architecture carefully and adapt it to your needs before deploying to a live project, paying close attention to [Firebase's pricing model](https://firebase.google.com/pricing).
+> This template is provided "as is" and with no warranty nor liability.
+Please make sure you keep a close eye on any costs incurred as you'll be liable for these and anything else that arises from using this template.
+We recommend you review the code and architecture carefully, adapt it to your needs and thoroughly test your solutions out, before deploying to a live project, paying close attention to [Firebase's pricing model](https://firebase.google.com/pricing).